-Dr. Mulryan studied physics at a small liberal arts college much like Ursinus before serving for two years in AmeriCorps as a physics teacher with Teach for America.
+Dr. Mulryan studied physics at a small liberal arts college much like Ursinus before serving in AmeriCorps for two years as a physics teacher with Teach for America.
 Over the years, he initiated a successful AP-Physics program in one of the poorest counties the country, developed the physics curriculum for a new public school, and led an after-school program in an urban school.
 During this time, his attention slowly turned from the big questions about the physical universe to the big questions about education, and these led him to earn his Ph.D. in educational policy studies at the University of Illinois at Urbana-Champaign.

 B.S., Beloit College